This easy vegan garlic aioli is thick and creamy with a great garlic kick.

 It uses chickpea brine as a base.
 This can be homemade (and I’ll show you how to make that below!) or canned.

 I decided to write down this recipe for vegan garlic aioli as we use such a large amount of chickpeas at our house.
 In curries mainly, but also in hummus, falafel + roasted and seasoned for a crunchy snack.

-I prefer using dried chickpeas.
+I prefer using dried chickpeas (that I then soak and cook myself).
 The flavour and texture is so much better compared to canned chickpeas that have been sitting in brine for ages.

 In today’s post, it’s the chickpea brine that’s used in the aioli.
 It’s also known as aquafaba.
 When legumes cook in water, they release proteins, starches and sugars that really resemble egg white protein.
 This makes it an amazing vegan egg substitute.

 You can use different legumes for this, kidney beans, black beans etc, but chickpeas are a subtle taste and colour which makes it so versatile.

 When using canned chickpeas, you can just use the canned brine.
 Go for unsalted if you’re making meringue or using it in sweet foods.
 Salted is fine for the aioli.